We've independently reviewed this article to make sure it's as accurate as we can make it.

 Are you shopping for a portable air conditioner?

-Below I’ll walk you through everything you should know when it comes to shopping for a portable air conditioner.
+Luckily in this buyer’s guide, I’ll walk you through everything you should know when it comes to shopping for a portable air conditioner.

 And don’t worry.
 I’ve got nothing to sell you.